anthemion-org/ogle-web/README.md

 JavaScript lacks the detailed `const` protections found in C++, so sharing object references with and from functions can expose internal data that should not be mutated by the caller.
 This is prevented most directly by using immutable types, but immutability can make some operations slower, or harder to implement.

 In this project, every class or record is explicitly documented as ‘immutable’ or ‘mutable’.
-Immutable class instances and records are frozen in their constructors or factory functions. `Object.freeze` is amazingly slow, however, so some records (particularly Pt2) do this only in the development build.
+Immutable class instances and records are frozen in their constructors or factory functions. `Object.freeze` is amazingly slow, however, so Pt2 and other low-level records do this only in the development build.
+When Pt2 did freeze (and when `SelBoard._uOff` created a new Pt2 instance with each invocation) the word search took more than twice as long.
 Redux automatically freezes the objects returned by `useSelector`, so these are protected even though they are deserialized and instantiated elsewhere.

 Functions that accept mutable object parameters must clone those objects before storing them in class instances, records, or globals, in case the caller mutates the arguments afterward.
 For similar reasons, functions must not return mutable objects from class instances, records, or globals; they must return clones instead.
 This is called ‘defensive copying’.
 When cloning is required, mutable types implement a `uClone` function that returns a deep copy of the instance.